By Sage Rosenfels

 3. I think I’ll always wonder what would have happened in this case if Goodell had handed down a six- or eight-or 10-game suspension in the first place.
 Everyone screamed when the ban came down, because two games was obviously too light.
 If he had given Rice eight games and this tape surfaced, the outcry would have been far less.

-4. I think I have a newfound appreciation for what my mom, sisters and two daughters go through, and will continue to go through, as women in this world.
+, and will continue to go through, as women in this world.
 Women are usually smaller than men physically, and I will never know what it feels like to be vulnerable every day like they are.

 5. I think I am not as shocked as everyone else at the most recent video, released by TMZ Monday.
 The first one we saw had Rice dragging an unconscious woman out of an elevator and laying her down in a hallway with her feet still in the elevator.
 The initial story was that Rice and his fiancée had gotten into an altercation in the elevator, and he punched her and knocked her out.
 The second video shows Rice punching her and knocking her out, then dragging the unconscious woman out of the elevator and laying her down in a hallway with her feet still in the elevator.
 Where’s the shock?
 It’s terrible to watch.
 I don’t ever want to watch it again.
 But I wasn’t shocked.
 It’s just as I had imagined.
 Domestic abuse is a terrible crime.

 6. I think I am glad coach John Harbaugh came out strong in his commitment to Ray and Janay Rice with regards to supporting them in their marriage.
 However you view the video, Ray Rice, or Janay’s decision to stay with him, they have decided to stay together and be a family with their daughter.
 That is their decision, and I commend Harbaugh for being there for the Rice family, not just Ray Rice the football player.